The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 Even good plans get tested.
 When it happens:

 - Size it up.
 One workstation, or the whole server?
-If you suspect ransomware, disconnect the affected machines from the network first — don't give it time to spread.
+If you suspect an infection, ransomware recovery starts at the wall jack: disconnect the affected machines from the network before it spreads.

 - Restore in production order.
 Job system and current job files first.
 The floor needs prints and travelers before anyone needs the 2019 archive.